Sinclert/sinclert.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

-I am a Senior Software Engineer working at [Shopify][shopify-web]'s Infrastructure team.
+I am a Software Engineer working on [Canonical][canonical-web]'s Data Platform team.
-Previously, I worked on the High Energy Physics (HEP) ecosystem as a Research Engineer within the NYU [Center for Data Science][nyu-cds-web] and [CERN][cern-web] Openlab Program.
+Previously, I worked as a Production Engineer at [Shopify][shopify-web], and as a Research Engineer in the High Energy Physics (HEP) ecosystem within the NYU [Center for Data Science][nyu-cds-web] and [CERN][cern-web] Openlab program.

 My interests verse on software engineering, data pipelines, cloud infrastructure and tooling.
 My experience covers languages such as Python, Ruby, Java, Golang, SQL, JavaScript or HTML/CSS;